Who Has What? All about girls’ bodies & boys’ bodies is written by Robie H. Harris and illustrated by Nadine Bernard Westcott.

 If you’re struggling with saying the words – vulva, penis, scrotum – practice saying them in front of the mirror or even with your partner.
 It will help!

-You can find a video book review of this book, Who Has What?
+You can also watch a video review of Who Has What?
 All about girls’s bodies and boys’ bodies, here.

 There are a lot more sex education books out there, on a range of different topics.